Easy Pinto Bean Spread and Dip for Sandwiches and Snacks

 or read on for step-by-step instructions with photos

-How to Make a Bean Dip or Spread Without a Food Processor
+How to Make a Creamy Pinto Bean Spread Without a Blender

-Closeup of pinto bean spread on a spoon
+Closeup of creamy pinto bean spread on a tortilla chip, with lime wedges and extra chips in the background

 What you’ll need